 Evolving Neural Networks

 Simbrain provides a comprehensive framework for evolving neural networks using evolutionary algorithms, which is a form of neuroevolution.
-To experience these in action, try the EvolveXOR simulation (details below).
-Unlike other Simbrain features, this framework isn’t directly operable via the GUI for building evolutionary simulations with a point-and-click interface.
-Instead, it comprises a library of functions for creating custom simulations, producing standard interfaces, and resulting in networks, odor worlds, and other familiar Simbrain components.
-Sample simulations can be accessed from the simulation directory.
+To experience these in action, try the EvolveXOR simulation or one of the Odor World evolution simulations.
+Evolution simulations have rich graphical interfaces for running, inspecting, and expressing results, but the evolutionary system itself must currently be built programmatically using the simulation framework.
+There is not yet a point-and-click GUI for designing new evolutionary simulations from scratch.
+Instead, the framework provides a library for custom simulations that can evolve networks, odor worlds, and other familiar Simbrain components.

 This is a sample which shows what the evolution interface looks like, from the EvolveXOR simulation.